Mitchell, Clarkson push Jazz past Clippers 120-107

 Jazz: Bogdanovic was given a technical foul while on the bench as the third quarter was coming to a close. .
 The Jazz will look to take advantage of an upcoming schedule that has them playing seven consecutive games against teams that are under .500 in a run that goes through Jan.
 12.

 Clippers: Forward Montrezl Harrell was out because of an illness, missing his first game since Nov.
 2017.
 Last season, Harrell was one of 21 players in the NBA to play in all 82 games. .
-Clippers guard Patrick Beverley went to the locker room with a right wrist injury early in the third quarter but returned to the game.
+Beverley went to the locker room with a right wrist injury early in the third quarter but returned to the game.
+After the game, Rivers said he was still trying to find out the severity of the injury.

 UP NEXT